denten-papers/xp-routledge/proposal.md

   David Hoover et.al.
 (Routledge, 2014).[^ln-hoover]

-In *Literature and the Digital Humanities*, my approach builds on these volumes to connect the history of the discipline to the Digital Humanities research program in an evolutionary way.
+In *Literature and the Digital Humanities*, my approach builds on these volumes to connect the history of the discipline to the digital humanities research program in an evolutionary way.
 Going beyond computation, I plan to describe DH as an expansion of the literary-critical tradition, opening up to new archives of study and to new methodologies.
-My book ends with a productive critique of the field itself: noting its successes and outlining strategies to remedy its failures.
+My book ends with a constructive critique of the field itself: noting its successes and outlining strategies to remedy its failures.
 I want my reader to leave the book with a sense of possibility: perceiving rich and yet unexplored areas of scholarship needing our urgent